 With the switch to remote learning as a result of the Covid-19 pandemic, the goIT curriculum became even more critical.
-TDSB teachers needed curriculum that would engage students, worked across subjects, and aligned with the TDSB global competencies, a set of skills that foster deep learning through engaging experiences that incorporate creativity, inquiry, entrepreneurship, collaboration, leadership, communication, global citizenship, character, critical thinking and problem solving.
-Since September of 2021, over 1,300 students in the TDSB participated in a goIT program and over 200 teachers became goIT facilitators.
+Toronto District School Board teachers needed curriculum that would engage students, worked across subjects, and aligned with the TDSB global competencies, a set of skills that foster deep learning through engaging experiences that incorporate creativity, inquiry, entrepreneurship, collaboration, leadership, communication, global citizenship, character, critical thinking and problem solving.
+Since September of 2020, over 1,300 students in the TDSB participated in a goIT program and over 200 teachers became goIT facilitators.

 The year-end celebration of student work, despite being canceled in 2020, was back on track for this past June.
 Teachers were invited to register their top team for the June event, although students were so excited to pitch their goIT app designs, several teachers asked to allow more than one team to participate.
 The turnout was so large, the program was expanded from one to two days to accommodate all the entries.
-Teams represented the full spectrum of TDSB, from Kindergarten to Grade 8, and even a few goIT Monthly Challenge participants and winners.
+Teams represented the full spectrum of TDSB, from Kindergarten to Grade 8, and a few goIT Monthly Challenge participants and winners.

-The goIT impact in the TDSB has been significant: since inception, the program has welcomed over 13,000 students, kindergarten through 12th grade.
+The TDSB is one of TCS’ longest standing educator partnerships, with 2021 marking seven years.
+Since inception, the program has welcomed over 13,000 students, kindergarten through 12th grade.
 TCS has trained over 300 TDSB teachers as goIT Facilitators.
 The partnership with TDSB also sparked one of the newest elements of the program, the goIT Monthly Challenge, a recurring opportunity for students to directly engage in the UN Sustainable Development Goals (SDGs) through the goIT digital innovation.

 Be sure to check out the Monthly Challenges HERE